vivaria/edisonrul.ing/docs/source/cards/m/micro-ray.md

 ### Card Rulings

-●You select the monster when you activate Micro Ray.
+*   You select the monster when you activate Micro Ray.
-●If you apply Micro Ray's effect and then a new card increases the DEF, add the new DEF to the zero.
+*   If you apply Micro Ray's effect and then a new card increases the DEF, add the new DEF to the zero.
-●You can activate Micro Ray during the Damage Step.
+*   You can activate Micro Ray during the Damage Step.